 - How to Get a Qualified Writing Help

 What Is a Synthesis Essay

-Writing a synthesis essay is just like writing any other form of thesis.
+Writing a synthesis essay is just like writing any other form of a thesis.
 According to the synthesis essay definition, it is a written discussion of ideas.
 They tend to draw on two or more sources from academic papers, fiction sources, speeches, interviews, articles, lectures, and observations.

 In other words, if you have two ideas from a similar topic, you can isolate the core of what they’re trying to say.
 For instance, you might have a paper on why dolphins hate being in aquatic theme parks, and one on the depression of monkeys in zoos.
 Your combined thesis can be: animals suffer when in captivity.

 This type helps readers get a better understanding of a topic.
 Instead of arguing a point, the goal here is to explain a particular topic.

 In the body, explain the topic using sources, and present these sources objectively.
 Like in any regular essay, back up each supporting claim with two or more credible sources.

 - Argument Synthesis Essay

 The goal of this type of paper is to argue a specific topic and justify it with evidence.
 Unlike the explanatory type, here you will do the same thing you would do when writing a regular argumentative essay.
 State your position, make supporting claims, and then provide credible evidence to back up each claim.